AJN’s April Issue: Sickle Cell Anemia, Telehealth, Systematic Reviews, FOAMed, More

 The Violence Against Women and Department of Justice Reauthorization Act of 2005 changed this.
 It added a “nonreport” option, which mandates that survivors be given medical forensic examinations even if they choose not to cooperate with law enforcement or the criminal justice system; states must pay for these medical examinations, regardless.
 In order to receive certain federal funds, states had to comply by 2009.
 States have responded in various ways.
 (Click the image above for an enlarged view of the steps followed in Texas.)
 But there has been little investigation into the impact of the new provision.

 An important question.
 How has the nonreport option affected survivors, sexual assault nurse examiners (SANEs), and victim advocates?
 To learn more, Laurie Cook Heffron and colleagues conducted a study in Texas.
 They report on their findings in this month’s original research CE, “Giving Sexual Assault Survivors Time to Decide: An Exploration of the Use and Effects of the Nonreport Option.”
-The following abstract offers […]
+The following abstract offers a […]

 2017-07-27T14:47:35-04:00March 14th, 2014|nursing perspective, nursing research|0 Comments